 Unsecured loans are risky.
 They don’t need a guarantee or collateral to protect the lender if the borrower fails.
 Unsecured loans don’t need security or collateral to protect the lender.
 Secured loans demand a deposit.

 Unsecured loans have high-interest rates to offset the lender’s risk.
 If the borrower pays on time, their credit score should improve.
-Delay in payments or default on loans might result in debt and a lowered credit score.
+Delays in payments or default on loans might result in debt and a lowered credit score.

 You may be a high-risk borrower if you exhibit the following traits: